This website is not compatible with Internet Explorer. Some features might not work correctly in this browser.

 Effective 08 July, the NSW border with Victoria will be temporarily shut to contain the spread of COVID-19.

-There will be a permit system in place for people who need to travel into New South Wales.
+A permit system is in place for people who need to travel into New South Wales.
 Travel for the purposes of work and essential health services will be permitted.

 We recommend one parent/guardian per child, however, understand that in some situations, siblings may need to attend.